sahithyandev/s2/src/content/docs/methods-of-mathematics/statistics/01-introduction.md

 A specific group that a researcher aims to study in order to draw meaningful conclusions or make statistical inferences about its characteristics.

+### Sample of a population

+A subset of the population of interest.
+Used to represent the population in statistical analysis.

 ### Variable of interest

 A changing quantity which is being measured in an experimental study.